 As most of you know, syrups usually contain a huge amount of sugar.
-As a wise woman I am, of course, not in favour of eating sugar.
+As a wise woman I am, of course, not in favour of eating much sugar.
 However, that doesn’t mean sugar has no value at all.
 In ancient times, sugar – in the form of plants, fruits or honey – could be a true lifesaver because it would instantly provide life-saving energy.
-However, sugar was not abundant in nature and therefore never really posed a problem to our health.
+However, sugar was not abundantly present in nature and therefore never really posed a threat to our health.

 The benefits of sugar

 That is one of the reasons why we don’t really have a brake on our sugar consumption.
 We do need a limited amount of sugars, though.
 Because we did not encounter sugar “in the wild” in excess, we were physically encouraged to take it whenever we found it.
 That works differently with other macro-nutrients, like protein and fats.
 We do have saturation signals for those.
 But not for sugar.
 So in our current age of artificial sugar abundance, we really have to keep ourselves in check.